Rhoesley11/Final-Project/README.md

 Test -

 - Q2
-Based on the dataset, Can the Womens Clothing Company infer that there sales from the most-sold product is based on customer satisfaction with the product?
+Based on the dataset, Can the Womens Clothing Company infer that there sales from the  top 5 most-sold products is based on customer satisfaction with the products?
 Why or why not?

-Independent V - Most purchased product
+Independent V - Top 5 Most purchased products Dependent V- Reviews/ Ratings/ Recommended ID
-Dependent V- Pos Reviews %/ Ratings
 Test -

 - Q3
 What department can the Clothing Company assume has the most customer satistfaction in order to promote and pursue sales here?
-Independent V - The departments: 3 levels
+Independent V - The departments: 3 levels - general, general petitie, intimates Dependent V- The total # of positive reviews received Test -
-Dependent V- Customer satisfaction/Reviews sentiment %
-Test -

 - Q4
 Is there a trend between longer reviews and negatively sentimented reviews?
 Independent V - Reviews: 1 level; word count
-Dependent V- Sentiment %
+Dependent V-
 Test -